-Patients with Stage 3-4 bladder cancer have locally advanced or metastatic disease and these patients receive systemic therapy (either chemotherapy, immunotherapy, targeted therapies, or combination therapy) with a more limited role for surgery or radiation.
+Patients with Stage 3 or 4 bladder cancer have locally advanced or metastatic disease and these patients receive systemic therapy (either chemotherapy, immunotherapy, targeted therapies, or combination therapy) with a more limited role for surgery or radiation.
 In recent years there have been dramatic changes in therapies approved for advanced bladder cancer.
-While historically chemotherapy was the only treatment option for locally advanced or metastatic bladder cancer, more recent immunotherapies in the form of immune checkpoint inhibitors (i.e. pembrolizumab) have been approved, and in 2024 combination therapies (i.e. Enfortumab Vedotin/pembrolizumab or cisplatin/gemcitabine/nivolumab) have now largely replaced traditional chemotherapy as a new standard of care for these patients.
+While historically chemotherapy was the only option, more recent immunotherapies in the form of immune checkpoint inhibitors (i.e., pembrolizumab) have been approved, and in 2024 combination therapies (i.e., Enfortumab/Vedotin/pembrolizumab or cisplatin/gemcitabine/nivolumab) have now largely replaced traditional chemotherapy as a new standard of care for these patients.